Last updated: 12/01/2012

 • Cable modem

-So what else can it do?
+So what else can they do?

 • One USB port for your 3G or 4G cellular modem

-• On the Home there are four LAN ports for your hardwired devices and one WAN port, where you plug in your satellite, DSL, or cable modem.
+• On the Home/X there are four LAN ports for your hardwired devices and one WAN port, where you plug in your satellite, DSL, or cable modem.
 Or, you can also use this WAN port to extend your wifi capture via the Mobile or Marine boost device.

 • On the Go there is one port for WAN, and three ports for LAN, plus one powered port for a secondary radio device like the Mobile, Marine or SKY to connect to.
 This powered port eliminates a second power supply for the rooftop device.